-Students can purchase gourmet coffees, teas, smoothies and protein drinks at Buc's Brew Coffee Shop.
-Located in the Student Center in Main Hall within Food Service.
-Gift certificates and punch cards are available for purchase.
+Students can purchase gourmet coffees, teas, smoothies, and protein drinks at Buc's Brew Coffee Shop.
+Grab-and-go snacks can also be found amidst the delicious scents wafting out of the Coffee Shop.
+Located in the Student Center in Main Hall, students are encouraged to use the additional seating for studying, board game nights, Open Mic sessions, etc. Gift certificates and punch cards are available for purchase.